dCache/dcache-book2/intouch.md

 ACCESS WITH SSH2
 ----------------

-There are two ways of authorizing administrators to access the dCache ssh2 admin interface.
+There are two ways of authorizing administrators to access the dCache `ssh2` admin interface.
 The preferred method authorizes users through their public key.
-The second method employs gPlazma2 and the dcache.kpwd file.
-Thereby authorization mechanisms can be added later by deploying another gPlazma2 plugin.
+The second method employs `gPlazma2` and the **dcache.kpwd** file.
+Thereby authorization mechanisms can be added later by deploying another `gPlazma2` plugin.
 The configuration of both authorization mechanisms is described in the following.

 > **Note**
 >
-> All configurable values of the SSH2 admin interface can be found in the `PATH-ODS-USD/defaults/admin.properties` file.
+> All configurable values of the ssh2 admin interface can be found in the **/usr/share/dcache/defaults/admin.properties** file.
 Please do NOT change any value in this file.
-Instead enter the key value combination in the `PATH-ODE-ED/dcache.conf`.
+Instead enter the key value combination in the **/etc/dcache/dcache.conf**.

 ### Public Key Authorization

-To authorize administrators through their public key just insert it into the file `authorized_keys2` which should by default be in the directory `` as specified in the file `PATH-ODS-USD/defaults/admin.properties` under `admin.paths.authorized-keys=`.
+To authorize administrators through their public key just insert it into the file **authorized_keys2** which should by default be in the directory **/etc/dcache/admin** as specified in the file **/usr/share/dcache/defaults/admin.properties** under admin.paths.authorized-keys=.
 Keys have to be in one line and should have a standard format, such as:

     ssh-dss AAAAB3....GWvM= /Users/JohnDoe/.ssh/id_dsa

-> **Important**
+> **IMPORTANT**
 >
 > Please make sure that the copied key is still in one line.
 Any line-break will prevent the key from being read.

-> **Note**
+> **NOTE**
 >
-> You may omit the part behind the equal sign as it is just a comment and not used by DCACHE.
+> You may omit the part behind the equal sign as it is just a comment and not used by dCache.

 Key-based authorization will always be the default.
-In case the user key can not be found in the file `authorized_keys2` or the file does not exist, ssh2Admin will fall back to authorizing the user via CELL-GPLAZMA2 and the `dcache.kpwd` file.
+In case the user key can not be found in the file **authorized_keys2** or the file does not exist, ssh2Admin will fall back to authorizing the user via `gPlazma2` and the **dcache.kpwd** file.

 Now you can login to the admin interface by

-    PROMPT-USER ssh -l admin -p 22224 headnode.example.org
+    [user] $ ssh -l admin -p 22224 headnode.example.org

          dCache Admin (VII) (user=admin)

     (local) admin >

-### Access via CELL-GPLAZMA2 and the `dcache.kpwd` File
+### Access via **gPlazma2** and the **dcache.kpwd** File

 To use CELL-GPLAZMA make sure that you defined a DOMAIN-GPLAZMA in your layout file.